Grammy award winning percussionist Mickey Hart:

-is a pivotal innovator, scholar, and influencer in percussion and rhythm.
-Best known as a drummer in the renowned expedition into the soul and spirit of rock and roll, The Grateful Dead, the multi-Grammy award winner is also an energetic painter, accomplished writer, restless explorer, and an acclaimed expert on the history and mythology of drums.
-A true original armed with an inventor's audacious curiosity, Hart boldly seeks to break the rhythm code of the universe and investigate its deepest vibrations.
+Best known as a drummer in the renowned expedition into the soul and spirit of rock and roll that is the Grateful Dead, multi-Grammy winner Mickey Hart is also an accomplished writer, energetic painter, restless explorer, and an acclaimed expert on the history and mythology of drums.
+A true original, armed with an inventor's audacious curiosity, Hart boldly seeks to break the rhythm code of the universe and investigate its deepest vibrations.

 Hart's visionary body of work combines music, science,

 Hart’s fascination with rhythm has driven him to seek sound in unexpected places.
 He explored the sounds of humanity’s earliest music with his groundbreaking At The Edge (1990), and gathered the world’s greatest percussion heavyweights to collaborate on the groundbreaking Planet Drum.
 Both recordings were partner projects with his critically-acclaimed books for HarperSanFrancisco – Drumming At The Edge Of Magic and Planet Drum.
 His 1991 album Planet Drum went on to win the first-ever Grammy award in the World Music category.
 He would dominate the award category again in 2008 with his Global Drum Project.

 Throughout the 1990s, Hart produced his acclaimed series, The World -- showcasing such global percussion greats as Babatunde Olatunji, Zakir Hussain, and Hamza El Din; groundbreaking releases by Tibet’s Gyuto Monks and the Latvian Women’s Choir, and several of his own classic solo projects.
 He additionally produced a series of archival recordings for The Endangered Music Project, in tandem with the Library of Congress.